Dr Ho Siew Hong

 Infertility is generally determined as the inability to naturally conceive a child.
 If you've been trying to have a baby for over a year without success, your doctor might start talking to you about infertility.

-There is a lack of accurate and consistent data across the globe, but scientists approximate that men are solely responsible for around 20-30% of infertility cases, and contribute to around 50% of cases overall.
+There is a lack of accurate and consistent data across the globe, but scientists estimate that men account for around 20 – 30% of infertility cases, and contribute to around 50% of cases overall.